BIOCHEMISTRY (II) OF GENE EXPRESSION, HUMAN ORGANS AND FUNCTIONS

 • The mechanism of fibrinolysis: tissue plasminogen activator and plasmin.

-• Coagulation disorders due to genetic deficiency of factors (hemophilia) and for the therapeutic administration of recombinant factors.
+• Coagulation disorders due to genetic deficiency of factors (hemophilia) and therapeutic administration of recombinant factors.

 • Connecting the mechanisms of hemostasis with cell signaling